ucs-compute-solutions/intersight_cohesity_CXXX_Ansible/README.md

 The Intersight playbooks in this repository perform following functions:

-1. Create various pools required to setup a Server Profile Template
-2. Create various policies required to setup a Server Profile Template
+1. Create various policies required to setup a Server Profile Template
-3. Create Server Profile Templates
+2. Create Server Profile Templates

-After successfully executing the playbooks, one or many server profiles can easily derived and attached to the All NVMe node from Intersight dashboard.
+After successfully executing the playbooks, one or many server profiles can easily derived and attached to the C240 M5/M6 nodes from Intersight dashboard.

-**NOTE:** The addition of UCS to Intersight Account or configuration of Domain Profile to setup UCS is not part of this repository and will have to be performed manually before executing the playbooks.

 **NOTE:** The playbooks do not create an organization and assume an organization (default or otherwise) has already been setup under Intersight account.
 The organization name must be updated in group_vars/all.yml(org_name) for successful execuation of the playbooks.